Aubery-W/Remote-sensing-code/README.md

 # Landsat SC method to calculate LST
-- Using Google Earth Engine
 - Using Python(GEOS,PyNgl) in Jupyter notebook
-- Using Javascript
+- Using Javascript(Google Earth Engine)

 PyNgl is used in the script to draw contour map.